 The day included a BBQ, a putting competition, and ended with a fantastic dinner reception, all of which was accented by a strong sense of doing good for your community.
-During the reception, Landon Jennings, a former client and now employee of Child W…Read More
+During the reception, a former client shared her experience of trauma from back wh…Read More

 To learn more about the Canadian Victims Bill of Rights, please click here.
 We have been supporting children and youth who are victims or witnesses of crime and their families since 1983.
 Foundational to our work is the Canadian Victim Bill of Rig…Read More